 Management is responsible for the other information.
-The other information comprises the Directors' report (but does not include the consolidated financial statements and our auditor's report thereon).
+The other information comprises the Directors' report and information included in Audit Report (but does not include the consolidated financial statements and our auditor's report thereon).
 We obtained the Directors' Report prior to the date of our auditor's report.